Purchase Agreement

 The Breeder will make available all results from the second opinion to the Buyer, at which point the following options may be available if the dog is certified to the Breeder’s satisfaction to have a hereditary defect clinically impacting its quality of life:

 1. The Breeder will take back the affected dog and replace it with a puppy/dog of equal or greater value upon the above requirements having been met.
-It is understood that there may not be a replacement dog available at the time of requested replacement.
+It is understood that there may not be a replacement dog available at the time of the requested replacement.
 The Breeder is given eighteen months to act upon this guarantee.

 Or